Become a registered tax agent

 • Apply legal principles in property law (MCL003) (FNSTPB505)

-The Australian taxation units are also included in Monarch Institute’s Diploma of Accounting.
+The Australian taxation law units are also included in Monarch Institute’s Diploma of Accounting.
 If you need to complete the commercial law units, we recommend you add the Tax Agent Certification course to your Diploma of Accounting.

 What is ‘relevant experience’?